Why are so many rear cameras in today's SmartPhone?

 - Helps to capture better sharp and more realistic colours with even more high details than a usual phone camera.

-- Helps in very fast shutter speed, very fast capturing moments with less blur.
+- Helps in very fast shutter speed, and very fast capturing moments with less blur.

 - To do more precise 3D mapping